thedavekwon/cardinal/README.md

 ## Purpose

-Running is an important part of cardiovascular health.
+60 million Americans go running every year to improve their physique and well-being.
 However, research has shown that 75% of people aren't sure whether they're running too much or too little to reach their goals.
 If too little, there might not be enough effect, and if too much, there might be risk of injuries.

 In addition, users tend to respond to fast-paced music by speeding up, and slower-paced music by slowing down.
 Currently available exercise apps take advantage of this by offering DJ-curated playlists to help users meet their running goals, but according to our research, more than 80% of users don't want to listen to DJ-curated playlists, especially people whose tastes fall outside of the US top-40 hits, and they don't want to feel pigeonholed into certain demographics.
 Polls and interviews we conducted during the hackathon demonstrates that people want to listen to their own music when they're running.